STATEMENT OF POLICY ON DRUGS

 DRUG DEALERS AND ABUSERS

-Illusive Festival and the appointed Security and stewarding staff will take an active role monitoring for drug dealing and will work in full co-operation with the Bedfordshire Constabulary.
+Illusive Festival and the appointed Security and stewarding staff will take an active role monitoring for drug dealing and will work in full co-operation with the Northamptonshire Constabulary.

-Illusive Festival will work as an intelligence gathering agency in partnership with the Bedfordshire Constabulary When there is a strong suspicion of drug dealing, security will inform and assist Bedfordshire Constabulary in every way possible.
+Illusive Festival will work as an intelligence gathering agency in partnership with the Northamptonshire Constabulary.
+When there is a strong suspicion of drug dealing, security will inform and assist Northamptonshire Constabulary in every way possible.

 WELFARE AND TREATMENT